shivangiBilora/ng-underpants/README.md

-# ng-es6-seed
+# ng-underpants
-Angular seed for ES6
+Angular seed for Angular with ES6.